 What Is Compressed Air Condensate?

 At Search Air, we have been an industry-leading supplier and installer of compressed air systems for over 75 years.
 If you need a compressed air audit, we are only a phone call away – condensate and contamination are just some of the costly and dangerous issues we can identify.
-Alternatively, we also supply a range of the most advanced Atlas Copco solutions available, equipped with sophisticated water and oil separators that can minimise the risks associated with condensate while improving efficiency and productivity in your workplace.
+Alternatively, we also supply a range of the most advanced Atlas Copco UK solutions available, equipped with sophisticated water and oil separators that can minimise the risks associated with condensate while improving efficiency and productivity in your workplace.

 Understanding Compressed Air Condensate

 In air compressors, the compression process also causes the air to release condensate in addition to the heating process.
 For example, if your system works at a pressure of 7 bar(e), it reduces the incoming air to seven-eighths of its original volume, reducing the air’s ability to hold moisture by seven-eighths.
-Your compressor is fitted with equipment to release this moisture but can rarely eliminate 100% of it.
+Your compressor system is fitted with equipment to release this moisture but can rarely eliminate 100% of it.

-By law, you are required to remove, manage, and dispose of this condensate responsibly.
+By law, you are required to remove, manage, and dispose of condensate responsibly.
 Fortunately, properly managing condensate is advantageous for more reasons than just compliance.

 Why Is Condensate Management Important?